 The baby will need to be delivered.
 A cesarean section may be needed if:

-Antibiotics will be delivered by IV into the mother's veins.
+Antibiotics will be delivered through an IV in the mother.
 The baby will get antibiotics if there is an infection present after birth.

 To help reduce your chance of developing chorioamnionitis:

 American Pregnancy Association

 The American Congress of Obstetricians and Gynecologists

 The Society of Obstetricians and Gynaecologists of Canada

 American College of Obstetricians and Gynecologists.
 ACOG Practice Bulletin No. 120: use of prophylactic antibiotics in labor and delivery.
 Obstet Gynecol.
 2011;117(6):1472-1483.

 Alanen A. Polymerase chain reaction in the detection of microbes in amniotic fluid.
 Ann Med.
 1998;30(3):288-295.

 Apgar BS, Greenberg G, Yen G. Prevention of Group B streptococcal disease in the newborn.
 Am Fam Physician.
 2005;71(5):903-910.